-Due to the high use of Avonhead Park the Community Board in conjunction with Council staff will be resourcing the placement of "Big Belly Bins" in Avonhead Park.
-The bins have a built-in compactor that crushes the rubbish and gives them a capacity six times greater than a standard waste bin.
-This reduces the maintenance required of the bins and emptying them and means they can be used more by park users.
+Due to the high use of Avonhead Park, the Community Board, in conjunction with Council staff, resourced the placement of "Big Belly Bins" in Avonhead Park, May 2021.
+The bins have a built-in compactor that crushes the rubbish and gives them a capacity six times greater than a standard waste bin, reducing the required maintenance and emptying and allowing them to be used more by park users.